signalfx/splunk-otel-collector/docs/getting-started/windows-manual.md

 [https://github.com/signalfx/splunk-otel-collector/releases
 ](https://github.com/signalfx/splunk-otel-collector/releases).

-The collector will be installed to
+The Collector will be installed to
 `\Program Files\Splunk\OpenTelemetry Collector`, and the `splunk-otel-collector` service will be created but not started.